UnitTestBot/usvm/usvm-python/README.md

 Official instruction: https://devguide.python.org/getting-started/setup-building/.

-Gradle tasks for building and running were tested on Windows and Ubuntu.
+Gradle tasks for building and running were tested on Windows, Ubuntu and MacOS 14.4.1.

 For Windows you need MSBuild (see https://devguide.python.org/getting-started/setup-building/#windows).

-1. Only for Unix.
-Install optional dependencies.
+1. Install optional dependencies.
+  - Only for Linux.
     - Official instruction: https://devguide.python.org/getting-started/setup-building/#install-dependencies
     - __Short version (Ubuntu)__.
 Install the following packages with apt:
      ```
      build-essential gdb lcov pkg-config \
      libbz2-dev libffi-dev libgdbm-dev libgdbm-compat-dev liblzma-dev \
      libncurses5-dev libreadline6-dev libsqlite3-dev libssl-dev \
      lzma lzma-dev tk-dev uuid-dev zlib1g-dev
      ```
     The main package from those is `libssl-dev`.
 It is needed for pip to work.
+  - Only for MacOS:
+    - Install openssl:
+    ```
+    brew install openssl@3.0

+    ```
+    - Set a gradle property pointing to OpenSSL location:
+    ```
+    cpython.ssl.path=/opt/homebrew/opt/openssl
+    ```

 2. Use Gradle tasks to do the rest.